The following is a high-level overview of the process of selling your software on Cloud Marketplace:

 Prepare your go-to-market (GTM) strategy

-If you are considering offering products on Google Cloud Marketplace, learn about how we help you to market them in the Google Cloud Marketplace GTM guide.
+If you're considering offering products on Google Cloud Marketplace, learn about how we help you to market them in the Cloud Marketplace GTM guide.

-If you are already a Google Cloud partner, visit the Google Cloud Marketplace page in Partner Advantage for details about our offered GTM benefits.
+If you're already a Google Cloud partner, visit the Cloud Marketplace page in the Partner Advantage portal for details of our offered GTM benefits.